-- The PerkinElmer New Coronavirus Nucleic Acid Detection Kit can be used to test oropharyngeal swab, nasopharyngeal swab, and anterior nasal swab specimens collected from individuals suspected of COVID-19 by their healthcare provider. - The PerkinElmer New Coronavirus Nucleic Acid Detection Kit can also be used to test up to five pooled upper respiratory swab specimens (oropharyngeal, nasopharyngeal, or anterior nasal swabs), where each specimen is collected under observation or by a healthcare provider using individual vials containing transport media. - The PerkinElmer New Coronavirus Nucleic Acid Detection Kit is authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform high complexity tests.
+- The PerkinElmer New Coronavirus Nucleic Acid Detection Kit can be used to test oropharyngeal swab and nasopharyngeal swab specimens collected by a healthcare provider (HCP), and anterior nasal swab specimens collected by an HCP or self-collected under the supervision of an HCP from any individual, including individuals without symptoms or other reasons to suspect COVID-19 infection. - The PerkinElmer New Coronavirus Nucleic Acid Detection Kit can also be used to test up to five pooled upper respiratory swab specimens (i.e., oropharyngeal swab and nasopharyngeal swab specimens collected by an HCP and anterior nasal swab specimens collected by an HCP or selfcollected under the supervision of an HCP) using individual vials containing transport media. - The PerkinElmer New Coronavirus Nucleic Acid Detection Kit is authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform high complexity tests.